matthew-brett/learn-pages/week3_session2.md

 * [Pamphile Roy on PyCharm](https://vimeo.com/702001724)
 * [Ilhan Polat on Spyder](https://vimeo.com/702215618)
 * [Bhuvak Kalra on VSCode](https://vimeo.com/702402879)
+* [Paul Ivanov on Vim](https://vimeo.com/704733982).
+This video is about 43 minutes, and longer than the others, I will edit it down to 10 minutes in due course.
+It might be interesting for a more general discussion of how you know when you have the right editor, how long it takes to get going with Vim, and other stuff.

 Please take time for this task, and investigate your options.
 We will post new videos on the different editors over the next few days.